 The answer to that question depends on your business.
 Supply and demand are in an eternal push-and-pull with risk and cost.
 Business owners will forever straddle that line.
 Inventory management is the science of dealing with uncertainty, and the variables it considers can never be completely controlled.

 Consistent decision making based on a deep understanding of risk level and cost is what success looks like.
+You also need to conduct a regular inventory audit to avoid safety stock becoming dead stock.

 Thankfully, modern wholesale inventory management software makes that easier for businesses.
 So if you’re looking to sharpen up your safety and buffer game, you’d do well to find an automated platform with robust forecasting.
+Using a B2B ecommerce platform can also help you acquire more B2B sales leads and sell more product quickly.